-Segment IVa: Eastgate to Batavia
+Segment IV: Eastgate to Batavia

-- A preferred alternative was vetted by the community and approved by ODOT in July 2015. - Plan development is moving into the final stages of design and the project team is wrapping up environmental documentation and clearance efforts. - Funding has been secured for the design of the SR 32/Bach Buxton Road interchange, however ODOT is still looking for construction funding.
+- A preferred alternative was vetted by the community and approved by ODOT in July 2015. - Plan development is moving into final design and the project team is wrapping up environmental documentation and clearance efforts. - Funding has been secured for the design of the SR 32/Bach Buxton Road interchange, however ODOT is still looking for construction funding.
 Local road improvements to Old SR 74 and Clepper Lane are funded for construction through the Clermont County TID.